Land tax assessment notices

 If you believe an incorrect decision was made about your assessment and you have taken all other steps to resolve your concerns, you can object.

-An exemption is not automatic—you must apply for it.
-For land with joint owners, each owner wanting to claim an exemption must complete a separate form.
+Otherwise, land tax exemptions are not automatic—you must apply for them.
+For land with joint owners, each owner wanting to claim an exemption must apply separately.

 If your assessment notice includes exempt land (e.g. your home), make sure you have applied for an exemption before you consider lodging an objection.

 You can apply for and track the progress of home and primary production exemption claims online.
 Once we have processed an exemption claim, we’ll send a reassessment notice if the exemption is approved.